-Whether you are DIY enthusiast or a professional builder, acrylic perspex is becoming one of the preferred options for most of the constructors.
+Whether you’re a DIY enthusiast or a professional builder, acrylic perspex is becoming one of the preferred options for most of the constructors.
 Encapsulated with glass-like clarity, strength and resistance, working with acrylic sheets (guide to which plastic should you choose) does not demand specialised skills and techniques.
 These sheets can be cut with standard workshop tools including:

 - Power saws